SkylerHVanHorn/phishing-detection-tool/README.md

 Details of Malicious and Suspicious Emails

 Sender, Recipient, and Subject: Key metadata of each email.

 IP Addresses and Domains: Extracted IPs and domains from the email headers and body.

 Suspicious Keywords Found: Keywords that indicate potential phishing content.

 Suspicious Activities: Describes the type of suspicious activity identified, such as:

-Urgency
+Urgency \
-False Authority
+False Authority \
-Typosquatting
+Typosquatting \
-Pretexting
+Pretexting \
 Embedded URLs

-Considerations for Security Configurations
+Considerations for Security Configurations: \
 Lists all malicious and suspicious IP addresses and domains found during the scan.

 Example Report: